Kranthi2422/hadling-sounds/README.md

 # hadling-sounds

-This repo is created to understand the basic audhi handling in REACT NATIVE
+This repo is created to understand the basic audho handling in REACT NATIVE